 - For Water Resources Abstraction Licenses we have used licences for water (ML) available to us.
-This gives a unit cost of £11.56/ML (2018: £13.30/ML); which has decreased by 13% primarily due to lower other operating expenditure excluding renewals in relation to this wholesale business unit, as a result of lower time spent by employees in relation to this wholesale business unit in the year. - For Water Resources Raw Water Abstracted we have used volume of water (ML) abstracted.
-This gives a unit cost of £30.67/ML (2018: £28.99/ML) which has increased by 6% primarily due to higher other operating expenditure excluding renewals in relation to this wholesale business unit, as a result of increased staff costs; and the atypical costs of a one-off reorganisation and costs associated with the substitution of our Cayman Islands financing entity with a UK entity. - For Raw Water Distributed Raw Water Transported we have used volume of water transported.
-This gives a unit cost of £48.10/ML (2018: £65.11/ML); which has decreased by 26% primarily due to lower other operating expenditure excluding renewals in relation to this wholesale business unit, as a result of a lower operational jobs completed in the year relating to raw water transportation and lower estates maintenance expenditure relating to this wholesale business unit.
+This gives a unit cost of £10.21/ML (2019: £11.56/ML); which has decreased by 12% primarily due to lower abstraction charges in the year and lower bulk supply costs in relation to this wholesale business unit. - For Water Resources Raw Water Abstracted we have used volume of water (ML) abstracted.
+This gives a unit cost of £31.80/ML (2019: £30.67/ML) which has increased by 4% primarily due to increased capital expenditure in the year, partially offset by atypical costs of a one-off reorganisation and costs associated with the substitution of our Cayman Islands financing entity with a UK entity in the prior year. - For Raw Water Distributed Raw Water Transported we have used volume of water transported.
+This gives a unit cost of £43.58/ML (2019: £48.10/ML); which has decreased by 9% primarily due to lower other operating expenditure excluding renewals in relation to this wholesale business unit, as a result of a lower operational jobs completed in the year relating to raw water transportation. - For Raw Water Distributed Raw Water Storage we have 98.314 ML of water in storage, giving a unit cost of £10,273.21/ML (2019: £nil).
+The unit cost appears high as we have dormant assets (reservoirs), which need to be maintained due to the requirement from various regulatory bodies and therefore have assets with no water stored in them.